 Laboratory Lyme Disease?

 Although the disease known as relapsing fever was identified in Europe in the 1800’s, it appears the great influx of spirochete infections in the vector transmitted disease in the US had its strange beginnings in 1977 in Connecticut.
 The township of Old Lyme is across from Plum Island Germ Lab that dealt with tick colonies, infectious disease and biological warfare agents.
 Dr. Alan Steere of the EIS (Epidemiological Intelligence Service) was sent to head up the Old Lyme outbreak and is still at the helm of the Lyme controversy, especially the testing methods and Osp A vaccine.
-Lyme is now listed as the fastest growing epidemic in the US with more than 20,000 new cases per year.
+As of 2006 Lyme Disease is listed as the fastest growing epidemic in the US with more than 20,000 new cases per year.

 In the field cases for natural exposure to the organism, following an incubation period of 2-5 months post tick bite, most dogs suffer no Lyme Disease symptoms although they test positive.
 5% of exposed dogs get fever, anorexia, lameness but all respond quickly to Doxycycline, the antibiotic of choice.